ajay-2019011/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-5 rounds of Rock Paper Scissirs game with the computer.
+5 rounds of Rock Paper Scissors game with the computer.